 - Elite Mook: Praetorian Servitors and Kataphron Battle Servitors are massive, armoured and heavily armed servitors, bigger than Space Marines and often made from Ogryns and given treads or spider-like legs to support their immense weight.
 Praetorians generally guard Tech-Priests or holy sites, while Kataphrons are meant for more active combat roles.

 - Hollywood Cyborg: Servitors are often more mechanical than biological, and have their free will and personalities completely overwritten by their programming.
-They usually start out as mindless, vat-grown bodies, but criminals and heretics are often turned into Servitors as a punishment.
+They can be either criminals sentenced to Unwilling Roboticisation as punishment (or just civilians who were expendable), or mindless clones grown for the purpose.

 - Lightning Gun: The heavy arc rifle is the default armament of the Katphron Breacher class of battle servitor.
 One of the larger types of arc weaponry utilized by the Adeptus Mechanicus, the heavy arc rifle unleashes triple-helical streams of electrical energy that are particularly effective at damaging vehicles as they short out the targets circuitry and destroy its animating spirit.